Bowers & Wilkins: 2000s

 In 2002 B&W moved its Worthing production, warehousing, and head office to a new £7 million location on a former landfill site in Dale Road, Worthing.
 A second plant was built in Bradford.

 B&W took over its production factory for cabinets in Agerbæk, Denmark in 2003.
 In the same year, the Bradford location was left for new premises in Cleckheaton, West Yorkshire.

 In 2005, Bowers & Wilkins replaced its top-of-the-line N800 range with the new 800D range.
 The most publicized change was the introduction of diamond dome tweeters on some models 2005 also saw B&W receive the Queen's Award for Innovation for the tube-loaded drivers on the 800s.
 The EISA Award for European High-End Audio Component of the Year is awarded to the 603.
 The PV1 receives the European Home Theatre Subwoofer of the year 2005–2006 award.
 The XT series introduced aluminium as a speaker cabinet material.

 In 2007 the 'Zeppelin' iPod speaker system was introduced.

-In 2008, the "Jaguar XF Audio System" was introduced, a car audio setup with 14 speakers and a powered 440 Watt Class AB DSP amplifier.

-Bowers & Wilkins' latest project is the Society of Sound.
-Launched in June 2007, it is an online community focused on issues and discussions relating to high-quality sound.
+That same year, Bowers & Wilkins' released the project the Society of Sound, an online community focused on issues and discussions relating to high-quality sound.
 The Society of Sound has many celebrity "Fellows", who contribute material.
 Fellows include Peter Gabriel, film composer James Howard, musician Dave Stewart, jazz singer Cassandra Wilson, and industrial designer Kenneth Grange.

+From 2008 to 2012, the "Jaguar XF Audio System" by B&W was available: a car audio setup with 14 speakers and a powered 440 Watt Class AB DSP amplifier.

 In May 2008, Bowers and Wilkins started the Bowers & Wilkins Music Club, now known as the Society of Sound, returning the company into the music business.
 The Society of Sound is a subscription-based music retail site.
 Albums are currently available in either Apple Lossless or Flac format.
 The site is a partnership with Peter Gabriel's Real World Studios, and artists to be featured have been Little Axe, Cara Dillon, Gwyneth Herbert, and Portico Quartet.
 Former Suede frontman Brett Anderson had his solo album Wilderness released through the Society of Sound before being available for retail.

 2010s

 In May 2016, Bowers & Wilkins was bought by Eva Automation, a company founded two years prior by Gideon Yu.
 In October 2017 Bowers & Wilkins became the official headphones and loudspeaker partner of Abbey Road Studios.